PatzMatias/patzmatias.github.io/source/_posts/2014-06-04-bootstrap.markdown

 ```
     .img-responsive{
-        width: 100%;
+        max-width: 100%;
         height: auto;
     }
 ```

+{%jsfiddle xXsQ7 result,html %}

+{%jsfiddle xXsQ7 result default 300px 50% %}

 The image will always fit itself to the width of the container and still maintain its aspect ratio because its height is in auto.
+You can try it out at this jsfiddle [demo](http://jsfiddle.net/xXsQ7) and resize the result container.

 These are just 6 of Bootstrap's components and you can see more at their website at [getbootstrap.com](http://getbootstrap.com "Bootstrap")